Chinua Achebe once said: “People say that if you find water rising up to your ankle that is the time to act, not only when it is around your neck”.

-We are delighted that the recommendations from this meeting now form the basis for the AU’s June summit discussions and declaration taking place in Malabo, Equatorial Guinea, where African heads of state will gather to agree on a new ten year commitment to address food insecurity in the continent.
+We are delighted that the recommendations from this meeting now form the basis for the AU’s June summit discussions and declaration taking place in Malabo, Equatorial Guinea, where African Heads of State will gather to agree on a new ten year commitment to address food insecurity in the continent.

-The importance of this occasion cannot be over emphasized, particularly when we consider the underwhelming performance in agricultural investment by African governments over the past decade.
+The importance of this occasion cannot be over emphasised, particularly when we consider the underwhelming performance in agricultural investment by African governments over the past decade.
 The AU confirmed that only 13 countries have so far met the Maputo financing targets and only 8 African countries have consistently met the investment targets since 2003.

-Another important area of focus tackled by the meeting was one of our key areas of interest: increasing the productivity and competitiveness of African smallholder farmers in particular women farmers.
+Another important area of focus tackled by the meeting was one of our key areas of interest: increasing the productivity and competitiveness of African small holder farmers in particular women farmers.

 It was encouraging to see recognition of ONE’s role in highlighting the issues of agricultural investments in the continent is growing.
-We have already mobilized 600,000 African citizens to call on their governments to invest in their farmers, food and their futures through our Do Agric campaign.
+We have already mobilised 600,000 African citizens to call on their governments to invest in their farmers, food and their futures through our Do Agric campaign.
 We want to encourage our governments to move from saying the right things towards putting their money where their mouths are.